Emysly/Assignment_Week_3/README.md

 You are to create a Java application that would parse and read values from config files.
 The data in configuration file should be accessed with the following syntax.

-ConfigParser config = new ConfigParser(“name_of_file”);
+com.emysilva.classes.ConfigParser config = new com.emysilva.classes.ConfigParser(“name_of_file”);

 Once your applications start, the config file(s) should be read and values based on the environment(production, development, staging) should be stored in a Map.

 Command Line arguments should be used to specify the environment in which the code would be executed in.
 Below is an illustration

-Production java Main.java
+Production java com.emysilva.classes.Main.java

-Staging java Main.java staging
+Staging java com.emysilva.classes.Main.java staging

-Development java Main.java development
+Development java com.emysilva.classes.Main.java development

 There should be a default name if a name of the file is not passed to the constructor.